Anatomical Position Refers To A Body That Is

 • Eyes Forward: The head is held high with the eyes looking directly forward.
 This ensures a consistent orientation of the head and neck.

 From a historical perspective, the adoption of the anatomical position was a gradual process.
 Early anatomists used various reference points, leading to inconsistencies in descriptions.
-Over time, through the collective effort of anatomists and medical professionals, the current standardized position emerged as the most practical and universally applicable.
+Also, over time, through the collective effort of anatomists and medical professionals, the current standardized position emerged as the most practical and universally applicable.
 This standardization has been instrumental in the advancement of anatomical knowledge and its application in medicine.

-Furthermore, the anatomical position is closely linked to anatomical planes.
+On top of that, the anatomical position is closely linked to anatomical planes.
 These are imaginary flat surfaces that pass through the body, dividing it into different sections.
 The three main planes are:

 • Sagittal Plane: Divides the body into right and left portions.